-Real estate professionals require essential tools to deliver high-level service to their clients and the Douglas Residential and Agricultural Cost Guides are vital to success.
+Real estate agents and sales professionals require effective replacement valuation tools to deliver high-level service to their clients and the Douglas Residential and Agricultural Cost Guides are vital to success.

-How do the Douglas Cost Guides Benefit the Real Estate Sector?
+How do the Douglas Cost Guides Benefit the Real Estate Industry?

 It’s not uncommon for potential buyers to consider residential property improvements and agricultural expansions.
 Rarely does an existing home or agricultural use structure perfectly align with the next owner’s vision.

 Scenarios in which bathrooms lack the desired size or a home needs an additional room to accommodate growing families sometimes result in lost sales.
 Although a real estate agent can discuss theoretic ideas about a property’s potential, buyers typically prefer hard data.
-That’s why the Douglas Residential Cost Guide has made such a substantial difference in terms of real estate sales.
+The idea of buying what they consider an “unfinished” home can be much more palatable if they have reliable renovation estimates in hand.
+That’s why the Douglas Residential Cost Guide replacement valuation tool has made such a substantial difference in terms of real estate sales.

 Similar scenarios also exist in the agricultural sector.
 Purchasing a working farm may require upgrades to make the venture more cost-efficient and profitable.
 It’s also common for agricultural leaders to envision an expansion of operations.
 The Douglas Agricultural Cost Guide recognizes that agricultural facilities involve niche construction and the Douglas Cost Guide speaks to its specific factors.